yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 By designating the AMM account and holder account, this transaction will:
 - Claw back all LPTokens held by the specified holder account that are associated with the issuer from the specified AMM account.
-- Initiate a two-asset withdrawal from the AMM account, resulting in:
+- Initiate a two-asset withdrawal on the current proportion from the AMM account, resulting in:
   - The issuer's asset being returned to the issuer's account.
   - The non-issuer asset being transferred back to the holder's account